What Is Floor Planning?

 If you’re not using specialised software, the chances are good that you’re using Excel or a similar program to build your floor plan.
 While it may be working for you, and it’s certainly cheaper, you need to think long-term.

 As you do, you also need to think objectively about where you want to take your retail business.
-If you do, you’ll realise that it’s not using specialised software will cost you far more than you expect.
+If you do, you’ll realise that not using specialised software will cost you far more than you expect.
 That’s because of the threat of human error and time-wasting as a result of making mistakes.

 Meanwhile, there is floor planning software that negates all of this and reduces the time spent on deciding your store layout.